abdul-kabugu/nft--rarity-ranking/README.md

 npm install moralis or yarn install moralis

-🖼️ Provide your appId and serverUrl and desired collectionAddress and collectionName in the main.js file
+🖼️ Provide your appId and serverUrl and desired collectionAddress and collectionName in the Navbar.jsx file

 const serverUrl = ""; //Moralis Server Url here const appId = ""; //Moralis Server App ID here